manisha-css/tobedeleted-css-nodeserver-v0/README.md

 ## Steps to run:

 1. clone it to your project directory
+2. Create database - run following 2 scripts
+   /dbscripts/db-schema.sql
+   /dbscript/db-seeddata.sql
+3. Copy env.example to .env file and change the values as per your environment
-2. Open in IDE
+4. Open in IDE
-3. At Project root
+5. At Project root
    \$ npm install

-4) To run locally with inspect
+6. To run locally with inspect
    \$ npm run start_env_inspect

-5) To run locally without inspect
+7. To run locally without inspect
    \$ npm run sstart_env_inspect

-6) Node server will be running on http://localhost:3000
+8. Node server will be running on http://localhost:3000